 - Jury Duty Scams: Scammers posing as a police or judicial official call the victim and tell them they did not report to jury duty and therefore owe a fine.
 The scammers go as far as spoofing the number from which they are calling to make the victim believe it’s a real call.

 - Netflix Scam: Scammers have taken to targeting Netflix.
-They will send a phishing email to subscribers with the subject line stating “payment declined” to get the victim’s attention.
-They include a fake link in the email asking you to update your information.
+They will send a phishing email to subscribers with the subject line stating “payment declined” or “please update your payment details” to get the victim’s attention.
+They include a fake link in the email asking you to click to update your information.
 If you suspect your information may need to be updated, type the Netflix address in the browser instead of clicking on the link.

 - Porting Scams: This scam involves stealing your phone number and phone service to get access to your bank account through confirmation text messages.
 The scammer begins by obtaining your name, phone number and then they gather more information on you such as address, social security number and date of birth.
 They then contact your mobile carrier and state that your phone has been stolen and ask to “port” the number over to another provider and device.
 After your phone has been ported to a new device, the scammer can then start accessing your accounts that require additional authorization, such as coded text to your phone.